Improving Intrinsic Exploration with Language Abstractions: L-NovelD

 where $\lambda_\ell$ controls the trade-off between Equations~\ref{eq:noveld} and \ref{eq:lnoveld}.

 One might ask why we do not simply include the language description $\ell$ as input into the RND network, along with the state.
 While this can work in some cases, decoupling the state and language novelties allow us to precisely control the trade-off between the two, with a hyperparameter that can be tuned to different tasks.
 In contrast, a combined input obfuscates the relative contributions of state and language to the overall novelty.
-Appendix~\ref{app:lnoveld_ablations} shows ablation experiments where we show that (1) combining the state and language inputs or (2) using the language novelty term alone leads to less consistent performance across tasks.
+Appendix~\ref{app:lnoveld_ablations} has ablations that show that (1) combining the state and language inputs or (2) using the language novelty term alone leads to worse performance.